csc301-fall-2017/git-demo/README.md

 script of this demo:

 we pretend we are working on a couple of features.
-Mathew makes f1 and alexei makes f2.
+Tokyo makes f1 and Toronto makes f2.

 We do it a couple of ways.. including a conflict.

-Let's pretend it's a little C program.
+We pretend it's a little C program.

 include.h, source.c, README.md is all there is.